hima-97/SQL-Database-Application-and-Transaction-Management/README.md

 # Project Description

 This project consists of the following parts:
-- Designing and implementing an SQLite database for a flight booking service
+- Design and implement an SQLite database for a flight booking service
 - Build a working prototype of the flight booking application that connects to the SQLite database and allows customers to use a CLI to search, book, cancel, etc. flights

 # Implementation Details